lakshya13102276/yaml-batch-loader/README.md

 # YAML-Driven Batch Config Loader

-A production-style Python project that mirrors the config-driven batch processing pattern used in the TELUS TAG Clarizen data pipeline.
+A production-style Python project that mirrors the config-driven batch processing pattern used in the data pipeline.
 Built as a learning exercise for data engineers working with GCP/Airflow/Dataflow pipelines.

 ## What This Project Teaches You